xmacex/xmacex.github.io/README.md

 ## Publications

+- [How to Know a Data Centre without Leaving your Cosmology at the Door?](https://www.transcript-open.de/doi/10.14361/9783839478462-183#read-container) (2026).
+With Sandra Abels, Jens Fehrenbacher and Estrid Sørensen.
+In *Infrastructures of (Non-)Knowledge.
+Virtuality and Epistemic Transformations*. transcript Verlag.
 - [Reading Code Aloud](https://doi.org/10.63744/ae5a4saj2fhh) (2026).
 In conversation with Katrine Meldgaard Kjær. *Digital Humanities Quarterly* 20(1).
 - Literaturverwaltung (2026).
 With Leman Çelik and Fabian Pittroff.
 In [*Virtuelle Universität*](https://www.transcript-verlag.de/978-3-8376-5934-4/virtuelle-universitaet-geistes-und-gesellschaftswissenschaftliche-zugaenge/). transcript Verlag.
 - Datenausstellung (2026).
 With Raphaela Gilles, Carmen Reidelbach and Roman Smirnov.
 In [*Virtuelle Universität*](https://www.transcript-verlag.de/978-3-8376-5934-4/virtuelle-universitaet-geistes-und-gesellschaftswissenschaftliche-zugaenge/). transcript Verlag.